conveyal/scenario-editor/docs/edit-scenario/timetable.md

 You can specify whether the timetable represents an assumed headway, or represents the exact schedule, using the *Times are exact* checkbox.
 The default setting, with this box unchecked, should be used when a trip pattern's frequency is known but an exact schedule has not yet been defined (e.g. for a new service still in the planning stages).

-For example, consider a timetable specifying that a particular :term:`trip pattern` runs every 15 minutes from 9 AM until 7 PM.
+For example, consider a timetable specifying that a particular [trip pattern](../glossary.md#trip-pattern) runs every 15 minutes from 9 AM until 7 PM.
 With the checkbox unchecked, the routing engine knows that vehicles depart the first stop on the route every 15 minutes between 9 AM and 7 PM, but has no information as to exactly when that will happen.
 For example, vehicles might leave at 9:02, 9:17, 9:32, and so on, or they might leave at 9:10, 9:25, 9:40, etc.; many of these possibilities will be simulated in order to get a complete picture of how different possible schedules might perform.
 See :ref:`methodology` for more details.

 When the complete schedule is defined, it is appropriate to activate the *Times are exact* checkbox.
 In this case, a single fixed timetable will be created, with the first departure at the start time, and then additional departures with exactly the specified frequency until (but not including) the end time.
 For example, in the scenario given above, the vehicles would be scheduled to depart at exactly 9:00, 9:15, 9:30 until 6:45 (but not at 7:00 because the end time is not included).